IT21299902/SSS-Assignment/README.md

 ## running-the-application
    --Refer to the Local Setup with XAMPP and Online Deployment with 000webhost sections for details on running the application locally and online.

-## Video Tutorial

-To help you set up and run Cyber Chat, please refer to our detailed video tutorials available at:

-   1. ### Setup and Installation: [YouTube Link Here]
-   2. ### Feature Demonstration: [YouTube Link Here]

 ## Contributors